 Sustainability

-Kazakhstan has prioritized more efficient environmental protection in the near and medium terms.
-Renewable energy (RE) is a crucial part of the overall strategy to diversify energy sources and decrease emissions.
-In February 2018, the National Economy Ministry announced plans to invest approximately KZT 1 trillion into RE.
-The goal is to commission 52 new facilities by 2021, in addition to the existing 55 facilities.
-The European Bank for Reconstruction and Development (EBRD) has committed to investing up to €200 million in priority RE development projects.
+Kazakhstan is prioritizing more efficient environmental protection in the near and medium term.
+Renewable energy is a crucial part of an overall strategy to diversify energy sources and decrease emissions.
+In February 2018, the National Economy Ministry announced plans to invest about KZT 1 trillion in renewables.
+The European Bank for Reconstruction and Development (EBRD) had earlier committed to investing up to €200 million in high-priority renewable energy projects.
+As of August 2024, there were 148 operational facilities throughout the country.

-The government expects that the country will obtain close to half of its total energy consumption from renewable energy (RE) by 2050 and as much as 15% (up from the previous goal of 10%) by 2030.
-In January 2022, Tokayev noted that Kazakhstan would commission 6.5 gigawatts of additional renewable power generation capacity by 2035.
-These are ambitious goals, as the share of renewable energy in the energy mix was only 3% in November 2022.
-The government is officially supporting renewable energy investments through a special law.
-In 2017, a new system of subsidies was introduced, replacing the pre-2017 framework in which investors in renewable energy projects obtained fixed tariffs for the sale and distribution of electricity for a period of 15 years.
+The government expects the country will obtain close to half its total energy consumption from renewable sources by 2050 and as much as 15% (up from the previous goal of 10%) by 2030.
+In January 2022, President Tokayev announced that Kazakhstan would commission 6.5 gigawatts of additional renewable power generation capacity by 2035.
+These are ambitious goals, given that the share of renewable energy in the domestic energy mix was only 5.8% in late 2023.
+The government officially supports renewable energy investments through special legislation.
+In 2017, a new system of subsidies was introduced, replacing the pre-2017 framework in which investors in renewable energy projects received fixed tariffs for the sale and distribution of electricity for up to 15 years.

-In early 2018, the government announced the launch of a CO2 emissions trading platform, but implementation had to be postponed until the adoption of the new Environmental Code in 2021.
-In January 2021, President Tokayev signed into law the new Environmental Code, which allows the largest polluters (50 account for over 80% of total emissions) to modernize production with state support in the form of environmental tax breaks for up to 10 years.
-The code also introduces the waste-to-energy concept in an effort to incentivize recycling of industrial and household waste.
+In early 2018, the government announced the launch of a CO2 emissions trading platform, but implementation was postponed until the adoption of the new Environmental Code in 2021.
+In January 2021, President Tokayev signed the new Environmental Code into law, allowing the largest polluters – 50 enterprises account for over 80% of total emissions – to modernize their production facilities with state support in the form of environmental tax breaks for up to 10 years.
+The Code also introduces the waste-to-energy concept in an effort to incentivize recycling of industrial and household waste.

-Currently, environmental issues are acute, particularly in relation to air quality, which plays a key role in environmental protection.
-Since 2018, these concerns have been heightened due to a consistently high level of atmospheric air pollution in Astana, Karaganda, Zhezkazgan and Temirtau, with Almaty ranking as one of the most polluted cities in the world.
+Overall, environmental issues remain acute nationwide, particularly regarding poor air quality and increasing water scarcity, which receive considerable attention in the field of environmental protection.
+Since 2018, persistently high levels of atmospheric air pollution in Astana, Karaganda, Zhezkazgan and Temirtau have become more prominent, with the former capital Almaty ranking as one of the most polluted cities in the world.

 Environmental policy

-The problem of inequality in education, depending on the type of school, language of instruction and location (urban versus rural), remains poorly addressed.
-The pandemic exacerbated this inequality when thousands of schoolchildren in rural areas struggled to continue their schooling because of inadequate technological infrastructure and a lack of access to broadband internet.
+The problem of inequality in education – depending on the type of school, language of instruction, and urban versus rural location – remains poorly addressed.
+The COVID-19 pandemic exacerbated inequality when thousands of schoolchildren in rural areas struggled to continue their schooling because of inadequate technological infrastructure and a lack of access to broadband internet services.

-In 1993, then-President Nazarbayev established the Bolashak scholarship program to educate youth abroad.
-The program’s scope was expanded in 2005, and it now emphasizes postgraduate education in technical fields that align with the domestic demand for trained specialists.
-Nazarbayev University, based in Astana, has become the national center of excellence in higher education, largely thanks to its western-style curriculum and high-caliber staff, who are graduates of some of the West’s best universities.
+In 1993, then-President Nursultan Nazarbayev established the Bolashak scholarship program to educate youth abroad.
+The program was democratized and its scope expanded in 2005.
+It currently emphasizes postgraduate education in technical fields that align with growing domestic demand for trained specialists.
+Nazarbayev University, founded in 2010 and based in Astana, has become the national center of excellence in higher education, largely due to its Western-style curricula and high-caliber staff – including broad-based international cooperation – who are graduates of some of the West’s leading universities.

 Education / R&D policy